JaxSulav/Rebalance-----ML-in-Unity/README.md

 The Reballance.exe is in executableFile folder.
 Give it a go once... :D

-The implementation of Machine Learning through Unity's ML Agents.

 To run this project succesfully in unity editor, it is necessary to download the unity official ml-agent plugins (https://github.com/Unity-Technologies/ml-agents) and to set up the tensorflow environment as instructed here (https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Installation.md)